 Business Programs for Industrial Customers

 The Greater Cleveland area is home to a large industrial and commercial user base.
-NEORSD has many programs which involve and benefit the industrial and commercial user communities.
-NEORSD’s Water Quality and Industrial Surveillance (WQIS) department administers the programs described below.
+We have many programs which involve and benefit the industrial and commercial user communities.
+Our Water Quality and Industrial Surveillance (WQIS) department administers the programs described below.

 Industrial Pretreatment Program (IPP)

-NEORSD was granted the authority by the EPA to regulate industrial discharges to the sanitary and combined sewer systems through an approved Industrial Pretreatment Program (IPP).
-All industrial users in NEORSD’s service area are required to comply with NEORSD’s discharge regulations, as well as any Federal or State discharge regulations.
+The Sewer District has the authority by the EPA to regulate industrial discharges to the sanitary and combined sewer systems through an approved Industrial Pretreatment Program (IPP).
+All industrial users in our service area are required to comply with our discharge regulations, as well as any Federal or State discharge regulations.

-To reduce the amount of mercury entering wastewater, NEORSD has developed a Mercury Pollutant Minimization Program.
-The Mercury Program addresses both domestic (residential) sources of mercury and industrial sources of mercury.
+To reduce the amount of mercury entering our waterways, the Sewer District has developed a Mercury Pollutant Minimization Program.
 Preventing mercury pollution at the source gives the District the greatest opportunity to comply with its Ohio Environmental Protection Agency (EPA) permits.
-View details.

 Some wastewater discharges can have a high concentration of Biochemical Oxygen Demand (BOD), Chemical Oxygen Demand (COD) and Total Suspended Solids (TSS).
-These discharges are considered to be “high strength” and NEORSD incurs addition expense for their treatment.
+These discharges are considered to be “high strength” and the Sewer District incurs addition expense for their treatment.
 Users of the system that have a “high strength” discharge are required to pay a surcharge for the additional cost realized by the District.

 Temporary Discharge Permits

-Temporary discharges may be associated with some type of facility or site cleanup, or one-time emergency discharge due to unusual or short-term circumstances, or discharges from a pilot project or test facility.
+Temporary discharges may be associated with some facility or site cleanup.
+Other examples include one-time emergency discharge due to unusual temporary circumstances or discharges from a pilot project and/or test facility.
 The type of pollutants found in temporary discharges may vary due to the differences in projects.
 Also, flow rates could be quite different depending on the size of the project.

-NEORSD will issue a Temporary Discharge Permit allowing a discharge such as this to the sewer system.
-All temporary discharges must comply with NEORSD’s Code of Regulations and are subject to user charges.
-To obtain a Temporary Discharge Permit, please contact the Water Quality & Industrial Surveillance Department directly at (216) 641-6000 to discuss.
+The Sewer District will issue a Temporary Discharge Permit allowing a discharge such as this to the sewer system.
+All temporary discharges must comply with our Code of Regulations and are subject to user charges.
+To obtain a Temporary Discharge Permit, please fill out this form.

 In situations where none of the water supplied through a particular billing account returns to the public sewer system, the owner of the account may apply for Non-Discharge/Non-User Status.
 If the account qualifies, it will be removed from sewer billing.
 To apply for Non-Discharge/Non-User Status, please contact the Water Quality & Industrial Surveillance Department directly at (216) 641-6000.